Thekhanh1/MAX7219_control/README.md

 **UPDATES**
 -------
-Support for casscading and for 7-segments LED will be added at a later date.
+Support for 7-segments LED will be added at a later date.

 **INSTALLING**
 -------